arcus/education_modules/python_practice/python_practice.md

 <div class = "care">
 <b style="color: rgb(var(--color-highlight));">A little encouragement...</b><br>

-Finding correlations and creating heat maps are not topics that we have taught you in the preceding modules-- which means you might need to do some searching to figure out how to do them!
+Finding correlations and creating heat maps are not topics that you have learned in preceding modules or in other prior learning -- which means you might need to do some searching to figure out how to do them!
 This is an important step in your development as a programmer and a data scientist, but don't worry if it seems difficult in the beginning; it'll get easier with practice.
-To start, try googling "Python" and "correlations" and see where it takes you.
+To start, try Googling "Python" and "correlations" and see where it takes you.

 </div>

 ## The Data

-For this practice module we will be using real, publicly-available cervical cancer data from [UC Irvine's machine learning data repository](http://archive.ics.uci.edu/ml/index.php); you can download those data here: [https://archive.ics.uci.edu/ml/datasets/Cervical+cancer+%28Risk+Factors%29](http://archive.ics.uci.edu/ml/machine-learning-databases/00383/risk_factors_cervical_cancer.csv).
-If you have done the R Practice Module (**link required**), this dataset might be familiar!
+For this practice module we will be using real, publicly-available cervical cancer data from [UC Irvine's machine learning data repository](http://archive.ics.uci.edu/ml/index.php); you can download those data here: [cervical cancer risk factors data](http://archive.ics.uci.edu/ml/machine-learning-databases/00383/risk_factors_cervical_cancer.csv).
+If you have done the [R Practice Module](https://liascript.github.io/course/?https://raw.githubusercontent.com/arcus/education_modules/main/r_practice/r_practice.md), this dataset might be familiar!

 <div class = "help">
 <b style="color: rgb(var(--color-highlight));">Troubleshooting help</b><br>

-The second link above will attempt to download a CSV file to your computer-- if you don't want to do that, or if your institution's permissions don't allow it, you can also access the dataset here: (https://archive.ics.uci.edu/ml/datasets/Cervical+cancer+%28Risk+Factors%29)[https://archive.ics.uci.edu/ml/datasets/Cervical+cancer+%28Risk+Factors%29].
+The second link above will attempt to download a CSV file to your computer-- if you don't want to do that, or if your institution's permissions don't allow it, you can also access the dataset here: [https://archive.ics.uci.edu/ml/datasets/Cervical+cancer+%28Risk+Factors%29](https://archive.ics.uci.edu/ml/datasets/Cervical+cancer+%28Risk+Factors%29).
 If you want to download the CSV from there, just click the "Data Folder" link at the top of the page.

 </div>